-Murder sees double in the Catskills when former pro bowler Billy Gills finds himself summoned to the Partridgeberry County morgue to identify the body of his identical twin brother Bo.
-Billy is the proprietor of Split City Lanes, a classic hometown bowling alley, located in the charmingly rundown, lakeside town of Twin Strikes.
-Partridgeberry and Twin Strikes are peopled by a hearty band of upstaters and oddball characters—an unlikely setting for murder.
-But Bo is the founder of TreadBo, a successful specialty bowling shoe manufacturer; he is famous for his quirky sense of fashion, fitness fanaticism, and unusual hobbies, which may have gotten him into trouble.
-Not to mention, Billy has some demons of his own to slay.
-Fortunately, Split City Lanes is also home to "Jesus Spares", a church service, bowling, and social gathering where almost anything can happen.
+He blanches at the sight of dead bodies.
+He's been known to cry at funerals.
+A washed up pro bowler who owns a struggling small town bowling alley, his chances of successfully investigating a murder are about as great as picking up a 7-10 split.
+All that begins to change, however, when Billy finds himself summoned to the Partridgeberry County morgue to identify the body of his identical twin brother Bo.
+Bo is the flamboyant, wealthy founder of TreadBo, a specialty bowling shoe manufacturer; he is famous for his quirky sense of fashion, fitness fanaticism, and unusual hobbies, which may have gotten him into trouble.
+Fortunately, Billy's bowling alley Split City is also home to "Jesus Spares", a church service, bowling, and social gathering where almost anything can happen.
 Billy may need every ounce of faith he has to discover the truth about himself and his eccentric twin brother.

 THE FRANK PAVLICEK SERIES

 #1 Amazon Bestseller

 "A breath of fresh air in the field of private eye fiction."

 The first book in the popular Frank Pavlicek series.
 Falconer and private investigator Frank Pavlicek is hunting with his red-tailed hawk in the Virginia woods when he stumbles across a young man’s body and evidence that implicates his own teenage daughter.
 Soon, his daughter is in jail.
 Frank’s past as a disgraced former NYPD homicide detective is coming back to haunt him.
 And his reputation and life are on the line….